Stanko/Stanko.github.io/content/blog/2022-12-23-draw-svg-rope-using-javascript.md

 Please note that this is not a coding tutorial but a detailed overview of each step.
 But don't worry, the code is fully available.

 If you feel impatient, you can jump to the [interactive demo](#demo) or check the code [on CodePen](https://codepen.io/stanko/pen/vYaEMKX).
-But I heartily recommend you read the whole thing first.
+But I wholeheartedly recommend you read the whole thing first.

 ## Idea